House, Senate Democrats unveil $94 billion bill to improve Internet access

 Closing the persistent gap between those who can sign on and those who cannot — known as the digital divide — long has counted among Democrats’ top policy priorities.
-But the issue has taken on new political urgency in the year since the coronavirus forced workers out of a job, and students out of the classroom, leaving much of the country no choice but to rely on the Internet to participate in daily life.
+But the issue has taken on new political urgency in the year since the coronavirus forced workers out of a job and students out of the classroom, leaving much of the country no choice but to rely on the Internet to participate in daily life.

 In the months ahead, Democrats believe they have a viable opening to advance their legislation, known as the Accessible, Affordable Internet for All Act, as part of the looming debate over infrastructure reform.
-Congress is expected to turn to the matter after lawmakers on Wednesday completed legislative work on a $1.9 trillion coronavirus stimulus package, which similarly included significant sums to help families access the Internet.
+Congress is expected to turn to the matter after lawmakers Wednesday completed legislative work on a $1.9 trillion coronavirus stimulus package, which similarly included significant sums to help families access the Internet.

-“We’re not going to grow the economy in our communities all across the country without broadband,” Clyburn told The Post.
+“We’re not going to grow the economy in our communities all across the country without broadband,” Clyburn told The Washington Post.
 “The investments we’re making in this, and the build-out over three to four years, makes this one of the best infrastructure efforts we can undertake today.”

+Lacking a Lifeline: How a federal effort to help low-income Americans pay their phone bills failed amid the pandemic

 Even before the pandemic, the U.S. government had struggled to close the digital divide: At least 18 million Americans lacked reliable connectivity, federal regulators found in a report last year, cautioning at the time that the number might actually be higher.
 The problem is particularly pronounced in rural communities, where options for speedy Internet service are limited, as well as urban areas and tribal lands, where low-income families, and in some cases people of color, simply cannot afford access to the Web.

-Democrats in Congress have advocated for federal spending to address those digital gaps, but their efforts have run into political opposition from Republicans, who at times question if the government should be funding new entrants in a private marketplace.
-But both parties have found recent accord as a result of the coronavirus, resulting in Congress having approved more than $14 billion just over the past four months to help families pay their bills and assist rural communities in getting online.
+Democrats in Congress have advocated for federal spending to address those digital gaps, but their efforts have run into political opposition from Republicans, who at times question if the government should be funding new entrants into a private marketplace.
+But both parties have found recent accord as a result of the coronavirus, resulting in Congress having approved more than $14 billion over just the past four months to help families pay their bills and assist rural communities in getting online.

-“This can help not only in healthcare and education but be a real boon to business,” Democratic Sen. Jon Tester (D-Mont.) said in a recent interview, adding there are “plenty of reasons to make this kind of investment.”
+“This can help not only in health care and education but be a real boon to business,” Democratic Sen. Jon Tester (D-Mont.) said in a recent interview, adding there are “plenty of reasons to make this kind of investment.”
+He is not a sponsor of the new legislation.

+Millions of low-income Americans to get up to $50 subsidies for their monthly Internet bills under newly finalized U.S. program

 Some of the money is tucked into the new stimulus that lawmakers adopted Wednesday, known as the American Rescue Plan, which sets aside $7 billion to help schools furnish the devices that students need to complete their classwork.
-The bill, largely adopted on party lines, also set aside an additional $10 billion in infrastructure spending that states can put toward improving broadband within their borders.
+The bill, largely adopted on party lines, also set aside an additional $10 billion in infrastructure spending that states can potentially put toward improving broadband within their borders.

-“The pandemic really brought into absolutely clear focus for everyone how important broadband is,” said Maine Sen. Angus King, who helped secure the infrastructure funding during late-stage negotiations over the package.
-“This is like rural electrification in the 30s.”
+“The pandemic really brought into absolutely clear focus for everyone how important broadband is,” said Sen. Angus King (I-Maine), who helped secure the infrastructure funds during late-stage negotiations over the package.
+“This is like rural electrification in the ’30s.”

 But King said the stimulus spending is only the start of the debate.
 “I look on this bill as a down payment on a more significant broadband package in an infrastructure bill,” he said, noting that those additional sums could be in the tens of billions of dollars.

-The new proposal put forward by House and Senate Democrats carries a $94 billion price tag, most of which would be set aside for a new fund to build out broadband infrastructure in areas where Americans lack speedy service.
+The new proposal put forward by House and Senate Democrats carries a $94 billion price tag, most of which would be set aside for a new federal program to build out broadband infrastructure in areas where Americans lack speedy service.
 The bill gives preference to projects that help rural and tribal areas or those that provide better, cheaper Internet to lower-income communities.
-It requires that the resulting broadband networks be much faster than what millions of Americans currently have.
+Americans, as a result, could gain access to broadband networks that are much faster than they currently have.

-The money seeks to close well known gaps in states like Minnesota, where Klobuchar said she has heard plenty of horror stories about students sitting in parking lots at liquor stores and fast food restaurants just to access the Web.
+The money seeks to close well-known gaps in states such as Minnesota, where Klobuchar said she has heard plenty of horror stories about students who are forced to sit in parking lots at liquor stores and fast-food restaurants just to access the Web.

 “What we’ve seen with this pandemic, especially, is a big magnifying glass that has been put on this problem of unequal access,” she added in an interview.

 The bill also sets aside an additional $6 billion to extend an affordability program authorized by Congress as part of a stimulus bill in December.
 That program is set to start paying up to $50 in monthly subsidies to families in financial need, marking a dramatic expansion of the country’s existing, troubled digital safety net program.
-The new Democrats’ proposal essentially doubles the program’s pool of funds, meaning Americans will see additional months of aid before the program expires.
+Democrats’ new proposal essentially doubles the program’s pool of funds, meaning Americans will see additional months of aid before the program expires.

-Other elements of the bill seek to improve digital literacy, help students obtain wireless hot spots and bring more transparency to Internet pricing, requiring the Federal Communications Commission for the first time to collect and make available data on how much people are paying nationwide for Internet access.
-Other elements seek to make it easier for broadband providers to navigate the digging process to lay their wires in the first place.
+Other elements of the bill seek to improve digital literacy, help students obtain wireless hot spots and bring more transparency to Internet pricing, requiring the Federal Communications Commission to collect and make available more data on how much people are paying nationwide for Internet access.
+Its regulatory reforms aim to make it easier for broadband providers to navigate the digging process to lay their wires in the first place.

-Democratic lawmakers led by Clyburn sought to advance similar reforms as part of an infrastructure package they adopted last year.
+Democratic lawmakers led by Clyburn sought to advance similar investments as part of an infrastructure package they adopted last year.
 But the bill, which passed the House, ultimately faltered in the Senate, where Republicans who controlled the chamber never took up the measure.

-A year later, the pandemic has also brought political change, as it is now Democrats who control both sides of the Capitol as well as the White House, leaving lawmakers sponsoring the new bill bullish about their prospects.
+A year later, the pandemic has brought political change, as it is now Democrats who control both sides of the Capitol as well as the White House — a fact that left lawmakers sponsoring the new bill bullish about their prospects.

 “We have the gavel,” Klobuchar said.
 “We will find a way to get this done.”